SquadFM/Squad-Field-Manual/README.md

 # Installation, Setup

 ## Installation
-- Squad runs natively on Windows, but it also runs great on Linux (through Steam and Proton).
 - If you're using Windows you can skip this chapter.
 You can simply install the game in Steam and you're good to go.
-- Since I play exclusively under Linux I wanted to share the setup process to make the life of other Linux users easier.
-- I am using Manjaro, but the process should be the same on all distros.
+- Squad runs great on Linux too (through Steam and Proton).
+Since I play exclusively under Linux I wanted to share the setup process to make the life of other Linux users easier.
+I am using Manjaro, but the process should be the same on all distros.
     - Go to Steam and download Squad.
     - Start Squad and you'll get an EAC (Easy Anti Cheat) error.
 Click on OK and exit Squad.
     - Download Easy Anti Cheat from [Valve's Github repo](https://github.com/ValveSoftware/Proton/files/4839724/easyanticheat_wine_x64.tar.gz) - This is Valve's official repo and you won't get banned for playing under Linux.
     - Extract the files to: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Application Data/EasyAntiCheat/55/
     - Set the /55/ directory to read-only
     - Also, set the following /Temp/ directory to read-only: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Temp/
     - In Steam go to Library " right-click on Squad " Properties " in the settings pop-up go to Compatibility and check "Force the use of a specific Steam Play compatibility tool".
 Select the latest Proton version.
     - While you're here, set Automatic Updates to "High Priority" and set background downloads to "Pause".

 [Back to top](#content)